 Experiment with these ideas to find what suits your older adult best.

-Use the suggestions as a starting point and customize as needed for their ability level and interests.
+Use the suggestions as a starting point and customize their ability level and interests as needed.

 Remember that interests can change when someone has dementia, so don’t be afraid to try something again in the future to see if there might be a different reaction.